What would it look like to overcome the fear or worry that holds you hostage?

 At Aspire Counseling, all of our therapists are able to provide effective treatment for anxiety.
 We believe in providing treatment that helps you find freedom from anxiety quickly, so all of our therapists are trained in counseling interventions that are supported by research.
 What does this mean?
 We’ll provide you with anxiety treatment that really works!

-The next step in anxiety treatment usually involves exposure of some kind.
+The next step in anxiety treatment usually involves some form of exposure.
 In some cases, this means exposure to your anxious thoughts.
 We may use Cognitive Behavior Therapy (CBT) to talk about the racing thoughts that feed your anxiety.
 On the other hand, we frequently use exposure where we systematically have you place yourself in the exact situations where you feel anxious.
 If you have having panic attacks that seem to come out of nowhere, we may even exposure you to the symptoms of panic attacks by doing little exercises to teach your brain not to be afraid of feeling out of breath, dizzy or over breathing.
-I know facing the very things that make you anxious sounds scary, but it’s effective.
+Facing the very things that make you anxious sounds scary, but it’s effective.
 In fact, exposing yourself (very carefully, in a planned a systematic way after you’ve learned specific coping skills) is the most effective way to treat anxiety.

 Do you have panic attacks?
 Perhaps in the middle of the day when you least expect it you become overwhelmed with a sense of urges panic as if you just can’t keep going.
 Some people report feeling this sense of panic when they get really stressed.
 Others are more likely to have a panic attack during calm, quiet moments when they are alone and scared of facing their own thoughts or memories.